You’ve slaved day and night to get the work done for your client.

 Context is provided on page one, to show the clear need for the service.

-Results are on page one—there’s no need to bury results farther down in a report.
+Results are on page one—there’s no need to bury results farther down in a business report.

 Click “Create” to customize this presentation.
 Once in the editor, click any of the charts or graphs to modify them.